Huawei Mate 20 Pro review

 In many ways, it’s a superlative device that gamely competes with the Samsung Galaxy Note 9, Google Pixel 3 and iPhone XS.
-But its top-tier specs and features require a top-tier price: the Mate 20 Pro costs £899 (AU$1,599, €1,049, about $1,150), making it one of a couple this year to break the four-digit price point.
+But its top-tier specs and features demand a top-tier price: the Mate 20 Pro costs £899 (AU$1,599, €1,049, about $1,150), making it one of a couple this year to break the four-digit price point in the US.

-Now at the top of the consumer price echelon, the Mate 20 Pro is subject to the question: is it worth all that money?
+Inevitably, then, sitting as it does in that top-tier price bracket, the Mate 20 Pro is subject to the question: is it worth all that money?

+- Interested in the cheaper of the two new Mates?
+Read our in-depth Huawei Mate 20 review

 The short answer is yes, if your only scale is what other current phones have to offer.
 Whatever else happened in 2018, phone innovation didn’t, which makes the Mate 20 Pro’s minor improvements and additions more impressive.